The Marvelous Land Of Oz

 especially if one has good brains.
 I have known for some time that I

-Ozma," answered Glinda.
-"But where she is I have tried in vain
+name is Ozma," answered Glinda.
+"But where she is I have

 informed